-Watch: Gov. Janet Mills, Maine CDC to deliver 2 p.m. coronavirus press conference
+2 more Mainers die as another 28 coronavirus cases are detected

 There have now been 2,137 cases across all of Maine’s counties since the outbreak began here in March, according to the Maine Center for Disease Control and Prevention.
 That’s up from 2,109 on Tuesday.

-Of those cases, 1,914 have been confirmed positive, while 223 are likely positive, according to the Maine CDC.
+Of those, 1,914 have been confirmed positive, while 223 are likely positive, according to the Maine CDC.

 [Our COVID-19 tracker contains the most recent information on Maine cases by county]

-The latest deaths involved two Cumberland County residents, bringing the statewide death toll to 81.
+The latest deaths involved two Cumberland County residents, one a woman in her 70s and the other a man in his 80s, bringing the statewide death toll to 81.

 So far, 260 Mainers have been hospitalized at some point with COVID-19, the illness caused by the coronavirus.
 Of those, 59 people are currently hospitalized, with 25 in critical care and 14 on ventilators.